epfl-ada-2018/project-pizzafels/README.md

 The final notebook `Milestone3 - Complete Analysis.ipynb` is separated in 4 parts:
 1) Analysis of the acccidents at the national level (When, Where do accidents happen, Who was driving, ...).
 2) Cantonal refinement: Can we find good features with a signficant correlation to the number of accidents?
-3) Predictions of the number of accidents using machine learning techniques.
+3) Predictions of the number of accidents using machine learning techniques and extraction of important features of the process.
 Do they correspond to our intuition and/or to some of the correlations found?
 4) Conclusion: Our recommendations to the government/the cantons - Keep increasing the budget dedicated to the roads !

 ## Data Story